 STEP 2:

 CREATE

 CUES

-GGEG STEP 1: RECORD YOUR NOTES
+CUES STEP 1: RECORD YOUR NOTES

-What: Reduce your What Board III.
+What: Reduce your

 notes to just the essentials.
-What: Record all keywords, ideas, important dates, people, places, diagrams
+What: Record all keywords, ideas, important dates, people, places,

-What: Immediately and formulas from the lesson.
+diagrams and formulas from the lesson.
 Create a new page for each topic discussed.

+What: Immediately

 after class, discussion, or When: During class lecture, discussion, or reading session.

 reading session.
 How:

 How: Use bullet points, abbreviated phrases, and pictures

-Jot down key ideas, important Avoid full sentences and paragraphs Leave space between points to add more information later
+Jot down key Avoid full sentences and paragraphs

+ideas, important Leave space between points to add more information later
-words and

-phrasesCreate questions Why: Important ideas must be recorded in a way that is meaningful to you.
+words and phrases Why: Important ideas must be recorded in a way that is meaningful to you.

+Create questions

 that might

 appear on an exam

 Reducing your

-notes to the most important
+notes to the

-ideas and
+most important ideas and

+concepts

-concepts improves recall.
+improves recall.

-Creating questions that
+Creating

-may appear on
+questions that may appear on

-an exam gets you thinking
+an exam gets

+you thinking

-about how the
+about how the information

-information might be applied
+might be applied

 and improves

 your performance on

 the exam.

-Why: Spend at
+Why: Spend at least ten minutes

-least ten minutes every week
+every week

-reviewing all of your previous
+reviewing all of

-notes.
+your previous notes.
 Reflect on

-the material and ask yourself
+the material and

-questions based
+ask yourself questions based

-on what you've recorded in the
+on what you've

+recorded in the

 Cue area.
 Cover

 the note-taking area with a piece

 of paper.
-Can you answer them?
+Can you

-answer tnem?
+answer them?